 Organizations need to control the who, what, when and how of systems and data that are accessed based on job function or role.
 This is good security hygiene at its most basic level.
 By using a strong, data-centric solution that combines encryption, access controls, key management and monitoring — and linking it to a secure backup strategy — organizations can narrow the attack surface for ransomware and better position organizational operations to continue in the face of an attack.

 With emerging cloud data encryption tools that feature file and object store encryption capabilities, organizations can significantly reduce the risk and cost of ransomware with a single integrated solution that covers role-based access controls, advanced encryption, key management, access monitoring, object storage security with geographic dispersal and native backup and restores capabilities.
 In addition, these tools manage data protection consistently, whether you are protecting attached storage at the file or volume level or object storage via API — and regardless of whether it is on-premises, in the cloud or a hybrid environment.

 Expanding on the concepts of regular backups with encryption and secure cloud storage takes the best practices of good security hygiene and adds layers of data protection, consistency, automation and control to help organizations become better prepared to weather the storm of evolving cyberthreats.

-To learn how IBM Multi-Cloud Data Encryption supports ransomware recovery, join us for our upcoming webinar on June 28, 2018, “Guardium Tech Talk: Encrypting Your Object Store Data Without Giving Your Keys to the CSP.”
+To learn how IBM Multi-Cloud Data Encryption supports ransomware recovery, watch our on-demand webinar, “Guardium Tech Talk: Encrypting Your Object Store Data Without Giving Your Keys to the CSP.”